This post might include affiliate links. Please see my policy.

 The following images show the progress of my smaller sourdough starter over the course of 12 hours (my normal refreshment interval) at about 72°F (22°C).
 Click on the gallery to see larger images.

-Beginning: At the far left you see the beginning 5g of mature starter, 25g flour, and 25g water mixed together — there’s not a lot in the jar!
-But as you see it progress through the day there’s plenty of activity with visual cues for when it’s ready to be used and when it needs a refreshment.
+Beginning: At the far left you see the beginning 5g of mature starter, 25g flour, and 25g water mixed together—there’s not a lot in the jar!
+But as you see it progress through the day there’s plenty of activity with sensorial cues for when it’s ready to be used and when it needs a refreshment.

-Just Before Peak Maturity: In the third image from the left my starter is at, or very close to, its peak readiness.
+Just Before Peak Ripeness: In the third image from the left my starter is at, or very close to, its peak readiness.
 This was taken around 10 hours after feeding.
-This peak is when the starter has maximal (or near maximal) yeast and bacteria populations and is my preferred time to use some of the starter to create a levain or mix it straight into a dough (like focaccia).
+This peak is when the starter has ample yeast and bacteria growth and is my preferred time to use some of the starter to create a levain or mix it straight into a dough (like focaccia).

-Ready for Refreshment: In the last image, where you can see the streaks on the side of the jar, the starter has fallen in the jar and is ready for refreshment with fresh flour and water.
-If you still wanted to bake and your starter shows signs of falling like this, it’s still possible, just know your end result might be a bit more on the sour side and you might even see increased fermentation activity.
+Ready for Refreshment: In the last image, the starter has begun to smell very sour, has a very loose consistency, and has started to breakdown further.
+If you were to stir it, you’d feel the loose consistency and see signs of significant aeration.
+If you still wanted to bake with your starter at this point it’s still very possible, but know your result might be a bit more on the sour side, and you might see increased fermentation activity.

-The time it takes for your starter to go from just-refreshed to falling-in-the-jar will vary with the flour used, temperature, and other conditions — adjust as necessary.
-If it’s falling too fast, reduce the 5g left in the jar to even less.
+The time it takes for your starter to go from just-refreshed to very ripe will vary with the flour used, temperature, and other conditions—adjust as necessary.
+If it’s ripening too fast, reduce the 5g left in the jar to even less.
 Conversely, if it’s taking much longer than 12 hours, leave more than 5g until it matures right when you want it.